HydraMeshnet/developer-portal/sdk/tutorial_ssi_contract.md

-# DAC SDK Tutorial: Contract Signature Proof On-Chain
+# SSI SDK Tutorial: Contract Signature Proof On-Chain

 In this tutorial, you will create a Decentralized ID (DID), then you will sign a contract using the private key tied to it.
 After the contract is signed, you will store a proof about this on-chain.